 The Contractor shall maintain a date and time stamped log of all failures occurring during the burn in period, and what was done to correct each problem.
-The burn in clock is stopped each time a failure occurs, and is either reset to zero or restarted where it stopped when the problem is corrected.
+The burn in clock is stopped each time a failure occurs and is restarted where it stopped when the problem is corrected.
 The reset or extension of the burn in period is defined in the Contract Special Provisions for the device in question.
 The Contractor must demonstrate that the failure was successfully corrected for the burn in period to commence and final acceptance ultimately granted.